hannarud/hannarud/README.md

 ## Hi there 👋

+I'm Hanna, a Machine Learning Engineer based in Wrocław, Poland!
+I've been working in Data Analysis since 2014 and doing Machine Learning since 2017.
+My machine Learning journey started with tabular data analysis and Computer Vision, but now I'm mostly focused on Time Series analysis and forecasting.
+And, as everyone nowadays, I'm also into LLMs, but I mostly consider myself and advanced user here rather than focusing on training such models.

+- 🔭 I’m currently working on time series analysis and forecasting
+- 🌱 I’m currently learning MLOps, and actively applying it in practice (I'm seriously in :heart: with MLFlow!)
+- 👯 I don't look for collaborations and rarely participate in hackathons/activities these days, but always open for an interesting project discussion!
+- 💬 Ask me about your data-related challenges.
+I love feature engineering and have a lot of ideas about that.
+I also know what tidy data is in practice, and if you're facing problems with having a clean dataset for your model, I might be able to generate a few valuable ideas!

 <!--
 **hannarud/hannarud** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.